niranjraj/Supplyco-web-app/README.md

 ## Issues
-  The current repo is not complete and is only an early state of the project.It may contain some bugs.However the completed version is deployed  through heroku and provided as a link above.This repo is meant as a reference to it.
+  The current repo is not complete and is only an early state of the project.It may contain some bugs.However the completed version is deployed  through heroku and provided as a link above.This repo is meant as a reference to the private repo that is deployed.

   ## Login page